briglx/briglx.github.io/source/_posts/2010-06-29-development-cadence.md

 date: "2010-06-29"
 ---

 I've noticed in my own development processes, I tend to emphasize architecture.
-But there needs to be ballance between each during each sprint.
+But there needs to be balance between each during each sprint.

 - Features for the business
 - Architecture